carpanalper/becode-capstone-challange/README.md

 - `db_update.py` builds a database to store scraped data by using the url as a primary key. then updates the database with the `latest_news.json`
 - `streamlitapp.py` reads data from the database and creates bar and line charts showing
    - the most frequent 10 topics of all the entries
+   - the most frequent 10 topics from last week
-   - the number of entries from the last 24 hours
+   - the  most frequent 10 topics from the last 24 hours
    - the number of entries published in ever 2 hours througout the day
    - most frequent topic each day so far
 - Informs the user about the total number of entries, the date of the earliest entry in the database and latest update time of the chart using `pandas` and `matplotlib`